-- Expiration Date (include prep date for reagents) - Standard ID (from the preparation logbook) - Special Health/Safety warnings if applicable
+- Expiration Date (include prep date for reagents) - Standard ID from LIMS - Special Health/Safety warnings if applicable

 Records must also be maintained of the date of receipt for commercially purchased items or date of preparation for laboratory prepared items.
 Special Health/Safety warnings must also be available to the analyst.
-This information is maintained in the MSDS section of OASIS.
+This information is maintained in the method SOPs and associated/referenced MSDS sheets.